SooryaCodes/Movie-Ticket-Booking/readme.md

 ```
 localhost:3000/admin
 ```
-*You Can Find  More In routes -> admin.js & helpers -> user-helpers*
+*You Can Find  More In routes -> admin.js & helpers -> admin-helper.js*

 **Owner**

 ```
 localhost:3000/owner
 ```
-*You Can Find More In routes -> owner.js & helpers -> user-helpers*
+*You Can Find More In routes -> owner.js & helpers -> owner-helper.js*

 **User**